Fee factors are data about a supervised bank or banking group used to calculate the annual supervisory fee.

 The annual supervisory fee payable by each supervised bank or banking group is determined by allocating the total annual costs for each category – significant or less significant – to the individual banks and banking groups based on their “fee factors”.

 The fee factors refer to a bank’s size and risk profile, including risk-weighted assets, which are measured by the total value of assets and the total risk exposure respectively.
-They are calculated at the highest level of consolidation of supervised banks and receive equal weight.
+In the case of banking groups, they are calculated at the highest level of consolidation and receive equal weight.

 For calculating the annual supervisory fee of banks or banking groups that are classified as less significant owing to “particular circumstances”, total assets are capped at €30 billion, i.e. the threshold specified for the size criterion used for assessing significance.